awsdocs/amazon-glacier-developer-guide/doc_source/deleting-an-archive-using-dot-net.md

 # Deleting an Archive in Amazon S3 Glacier Using the AWS SDK for \.NET<a name="deleting-an-archive-using-dot-net"></a>

-Both the [high\-level and low\-level APIs](using-aws-sdk.md) provided by the AWS SDK for \.NET provide a method to delete an archive\.
+Both the [high\-level and low\-level APIs](using-aws-sdk.md) provided by the Amazon SDK for \.NET provide a method to delete an archive\.

 **Topics**
 + [Deleting an Archive Using the High\-Level API of the AWS SDK for \.NET](#delete-archive-using-dot-net-high-level)